Last updated on:

 But it’s not all sunshine and rainbows.
 There’s no warranty to be found anywhere, which is a bit of a pain in the behind.
 With a product priced this low, we don’t expect them to make that information public at any point.

 Dealing with this customer service team was challenging, to say the least, and it’s not something I’d rank them highly on.
 Good product, it just has a bit of a wildcard feel to it in the event that you need to contact customer care.

 Metabo hits a sweet spot, especially after personally testing over a dozen brad nailers.
 In the end, this turned out to be the best brad nailer for woodworking because of its versatile design.

-You’re able to use this at an angle, and holding it flat is also pretty comfortable.
+You’re able to use this at an angle , and holding it flat with tool free functions is also pretty comfortable.
 The carrying and storage case you get is pretty good as well, so there’s no need to worry about that.

-Despite being in the middle of the pricing range, Metabo is still packing the industry standard 70-120 psi for driving power, giving you a wide range and versatility depending on the job, and what you’re doing.
+Despite being in the middle of the pricing range, Metabo is still packing the industry standard 70-120 psi for driving power and tool-less depth adjustment, giving you a wide range and versatility depending on the job, and what you’re doing.

 Every air compressor you have should fit this thing.
 When I was talking about how ergonomic it is, I wanted to also point out that it’s ultralight at just 2.2 lbs, so it feels nice and comfortable without pulling on your wrists.

 Even with this price, you still get over 900 inch-pounds of power, so you’re not left in the dark with a hard-to-handle project.
-With tool-less depth adjustment and a wide range of fasteners, you can tackle most tasks.
+With tool free depth adjustment and a wide range of fasteners, you can tackle most tasks.